Documentation

 Recoding and other data prep tasks

-You can make extensive post-field updates to the survey data by clicking the DATA PREP button.
+You can make extensive post-field updates to the survey data by clicking the Data Preparation button.
 This functionality is documented here: